Discover Harry Potter and JK Rowling in Edinburgh

-Built on a hill, Edinburgh Castle can be seen for miles.
-I’m sure it has inspired many writers and fairytales.
+Built on a hill, magical Edinburgh Castle can be seen for miles.
+I’m sure it has been the muse for many writers and fairytales.

 On the opposite end of the Royal Mile, originally built on a bridge, is the Holyrood Palace.
 Queen Elizabeth still takes up residence there every summer so no photographs were allowed.
 But the ruins of the chapel were fair game.
 My imagination stirred, I couldn’t wait to continue exploring.

 I’m a thriller writer and found myself pondering stories with notes of fantasy.
 Could I be inspired too?
-Somehow anything seemed possible in Edinburgh.
+Somehow anything seemed possible in Edinburgh, Scotland.
 With a written history that only spans from the 1400’s, who knows what might have been.

 All photos are copyright protected.